Our Environmental Commitment

 Ross Manufacturing Processes and Environment

 Ross strives continually to be a “Best-in-Class” manufacturer.
 From product design to shipping, we keep our environmental impact in mind.
 Where possible we source heavy and/or bulky materials (i.e. metal, packaging, circuit boards) used in manufacturing with local, fully qualified suppliers, thereby reducing transit waste.
 We’ve also engaged our larger suppliers in our consigned inventory program, meaning they stock parts on our premises allowing consolidation of shipments and deliveries.
 Forecast and Purchase Order management is largely paperless, and we continue to improve our processes which will reduce our paper consumption further.
-We’ve reduced our manufacturing facility waste to less than 40% of prior levels over the last three years.
+We’ve reduced our manufacturing facility waste to less than 40% of prior levels over a three year period.
 All soldering is lead-free and uses the finest no-clean solder paste and fluxes, meaning we do not use more caustic fluxes that require a water wash.
 This means that there is no waste water created by any Ross Video manufacturing process, and we do not outsource any of our solder work.
 From completely lead-free soldering, to low-energy fluorescent lighting, to painting our facility with zero VOC paints, to planning facility expansions to minimize our carbon footprint, we are continually on the lookout for ways to help the cause.

 Recycling at Ross